travlr-archived/CodeDepot/README.md

 CodeDepot Foundation
 --------------------

-* A decentralized governence model for the open source community.. by the open source community.
+* A decentralized governence model for this ecosystem.
+For the open source community .. by the open source community.
 * See https://github.com/DavidJohnstonCEO/DecentralizedApplications